 - Beat cream cheese, vanilla, and sugar together.
 Fold in whipped topping and marshmallows.
 Spread over the Meringue layer.
 Refrigerate for 3 hours or longer.
 Prepare the topping.

-- Mix cherry Pie filling with frozen raspberries.
+- Mix the cherry pie filling with frozen raspberries.
 Refrigerate until serving.

-- Cut dessert into squares and top with cherry mixture.
-Refrigerate leftovers.
+- Cut dessert into squares and top with the cherry mixture.

 Thank you from the bottom of my heart for spending some time with me today!